radzenhq/radzen-blazor-studio/README.md

 Radzen Blazor Studio automatically checks for updates on startup.
 If a new version is available Radzen Blazor Studio will download it and ask you to restart in order to apply the update.

-## Preview

-Radzen Blazor Studio is currently in preview mode.
-This means that:

-- It is not what the release version would look like in terms of UI and features.
-The list of the currently supported features and upcoming ones is available [here](https://radzen.com/blazor-studio/documentation/roadmap/).
-- You may hit issues.
-In such cases we would appreciate you reporting them in our [github issues portal](https://github.com/radzenhq/radzen-blazor-studio/issues).
-- Always use some source of version control (git, TFS, svn et. al.) to prevent information loss.

 ## Get help

 If you need help send us an email to <a href="mailto:info@radzen.com">info@radzen.com</a> or start a new thread in our [forum](https://forum.radzen.com/c/radzen-blazor-studio).